slycedzn/Nebula/README.md

 ```
 Also this theme is pretty big so there alot going to alot of things needing fixing, hence the need for constant updating.
 # Customization
-If your wishing to customize this theme you can change the colors in the index.scss if you wish.
+If your wishing to customize this theme you can change the colors in the index.scss if you wish, or you can import an addon youd like thats compatible with the theme.

-Or you may add your own css in the addons folder But make sure your addon is able to be imported from one file.
+If you like to have a css that cant be imported via ``@import``, you can request it.
+Thank you.

 # Misc